-Historically, prior to the mine shutting down in 2001, Avino operated a 1,000 t/d processing plant, producing a copper concentrate that was sold to a smelter in San Luis Potosi for approximately 27 years.
-From 1997 to 2001, the process rate averaged 1,000 t/d and achieved up to 1,300 t/d.
-The mine and process operations were then suspended.
+The Avino ET Vein was mined during 27 years of open pit and underground production prior to 2001.
+The mine was closed in November 2001 due to low metal prices and the closure of a key smelter.
+Prior to the mine closure in 2001, the processing plant averaged 1,000 t/d and achieved up to 1,300 t/d operations, producing copper concentrate that was sold to a smelter in San Luis Potosi.
+During the final 3 full years of operation, production averaged 1.7 Moz of silver equivalent annually.
 Following several years of redevelopment, Avino completed the Avino mine and plant expansion in Q4 2014.
 Full-scale operations commenced on January 1, 2015, and commercial production was declared effective April 1, 2016, following a 19-month advancement and test period.
+In 2018, Avino completed an expansion to its processing plant, increasing its combined throughput capacity to 2,500 t/d.

-The plant feed is processed in a conventional flotation process that has four separate circuits and a capacity of 2,500 t/d.
+The ROM feed is processed in a conventional flotation circuit, producing copper flotation concentrate containing silver and gold.
+Avino operates four separate circuits with a combined throughput capacity of 2,500 t/d.
 The four circuits include the following: